 |27. forms||** Design forms with accessibility in mind.
 Include directions and cues that will help the person with a visual disability complete the form.
 Be consistent in your placement of labels for field elements.|

 |28. interactivity which involves a timed response||** Alert the user and give sufficient time to the user so that they can indicate that more time is required.|

 If you cannot meet the requirements indicated in ** above, your last resort is to create a text version of your page, and link to it from the upper left hand corner of the graphical version of your page.

-To check a web page for accessibility issues, use the free tool named A-Prompt Toolkit.
-After installing this software, change the Conformance Level Settings to "Section 508 Compliance".
+To check a web page for accessibility issues, use the free tool named AChecker.
+Be sure to select "Section 508" under the "Options" link.

 |30.
 Are there files in your web site space which have suffixes of html or htm that are not referenced by any other file in your web site space?||These are called orphans, and they should be deleted from your web site.
 Orphans are picked up by our search engine.
 When a person uses our Search site, they might find your obsolete or incomplete file.|

 |31.
 Have you updated your web site to reflect changes for the semester?||* Web sites should be reviewed for changes at least every semester.
 Some web sites, with more dynamic information, need to be reviewed more often.|

 |32.
 Have you changed all link references from www.wuacc.edu to www.washburn.edu?||*Eventually, the address www.wuacc.edu will be eliminated and your site will be unreachable.|